 In addition to confirming the physical space available for solar PV systems, planned energy and structural renovations and other site-specific issues were assessed.
 For rooftop sites, existing roof age, condition, and material were evaluated, as well as additional limitations such as the presence of HVAC equipment, parapets, surrounding vegetation, skylights, and conduits-all of which cannot be easily relocated.
-For parking lot or parking structure solar carport systems, the main site selection issues are the availability of space for construction, surrounding vegetation, and distance to the electrical interconnection point.
+For parking lot or parking structure solar carport systems, the main site selection issues are the availability of space for construction, geotechnical concerns relating to soil, surrounding vegetation, and distance to the electrical interconnection point.
 The potential challenges were rated on a scale from None (no issues) to High (likely to require extensive review or remediation).
+This siting methodology applied these challenges to municipal sites, but these challenges can, and should, be applied to any site where a solar installation is being considered.
 Below is a description of each criterion.

 Criterion Description Shading Survey the surroundings of the usable areas to identify obstructions that could potentially cast shadows on the solar modules and reduce output, such as rooftop HVAC equipment, rooftop access penthouses, antennas, trees, lampposts, and neighboring buildings.
 Even minor shading can have a profound negative impact on system performance.
 In order to assess the amount of direct sunlight available at each usable area, the annual sun path is plotted at various points using industry standard tools and software.
 Electrical Inspect electrical rooms for main breaker and switchgear amperage and voltage ratings, as well as availability of space for additional electrical equipment such as inverters.
 The location of the utility electrical meter(s) is important, as the distance between the solar modules and the point of connection must be minimized to reduce voltage drop, reduce costs, and increase system efficiency.
 Structural Potential challenges such as roof and structural integrity are evaluated, including the age, condition, and material of the roof as well as the building and building layout.
 Potential shading sources include tall trees, rooftop mechanical equipment, and surrounding buildings.
 Geotechnical Geotechnical issues pertain to the surrounding area of the overall site such as soil condition, water table levels, and presence of fault lines.
+Structural capacities for soils vary greatly from site to site but, generally, projects seeking underground work of significant depth (i.e. solar carports with piers 8-12 feet below ground) encounter issues around water tables or in areas where soft soils can settle.
 Environmental Environmental criteria relate to environmental impact report requirements and other such considerations.
 In California this is primarily focused on site characteristics that will trigger review under the California Environmental Quality Act (CEQA).